 Classify confidence scoreLearn how Classify's confidence scoring works.

-Discover how Zonos Classify utilizes entropy confidence scoring and how to modify your minimum confidence score.
+Discover how Zonos Classify utilizes entropy confidence scoring and how to adjust your minimum confidence score.

-The confidence score in Classify is a numerical value between 0% and 100%, expressed as a decimal, representing a classification's accuracy level.
-To calculate the confidence score, Classify uses entropy, which is a method from information theory that is used to measure the amount of uncertainty or randomness in the data.
-The higher the uncertainty, the lower the confidence score; conversely, the lower the uncertainty, the higher the confidence score.
-This method provides a more detailed understanding of the uncertainty in the classifications, resulting in a more accurate confidence score, compared to the standard probability approach, which is simply quantifying the most likely option.
+The confidence score in Classify is a numerical value between 0% and 100%, expressed as a decimal, meant to represent a classification's level of certainty.
+This score is determined using entropy, a method from information theory that measures uncertainty or randomness in the data.
+As entropy quantifies uncertainty, higher uncertainty leads to lower confidence scores, while lower uncertainty yields higher confidence scores.
+This approach provides a more nuanced understanding of uncertainty in classifications, resulting in a more accurate confidence score compared to the standard probability approach, which simply quantifies the most likely option.

-For example, if you only provide the information "sweater" or "food", one might think the two categories have an equal chance of being correct.
-However, there are 10 subheadings under "sweaters" (6110.20) and 600 subheadings under "other food preparations" (2106.90).
-Entropy-based confidence scores can take this difference into account and therefore show much higher confidence in the "sweater" classification than in the "food" classification.
+Consider this scenario: providing only "sweater" or "food" as information might mistakenly suggest both categories have an equal chance of being correct.
+However, "sweaters" have 10 subheadings, while "other food preparations" encompass 600 subheadings.
+Entropy-based confidence scores factor in these differences, leading to much higher confidence in the "sweater" classification than in the "food" classification.

 While Classify has a default confidence score, you can adjust the score to suit your business needs.
 If the confidence score is less than your desired percentage, Classify will not return an HS code.
 Instead, it will notify you an HS code could not be found and prompt you to add more product information.